Thumbnail showing myths and facts about HRMS software for small and medium businesses

 FAQs

 Q1.
-What is HRMS, and why is it essential in 2025?
+What is HRMS, and why is it so important in 2025?

 Q2.
 Is HRMS only for large businesses?